virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ### api

-Executing actions available by means of [Virtuozzo PaaS Cloud API](http://docs.jelastic.com/api).
+Executing actions available by means of [Virtuozzo Application Platform Cloud API](http://docs.jelastic.com/api).

-There are a number of parameters required by Virtuozzo PaaS API that are defined automatically:
+There are a number of parameters required by Virtuozzo Application Platform API that are defined automatically:

 - *envName* - environment domain name where the API method is executed